 That all makes it a tempting proposition even if we do wish that it had more easily accessible support options and the prospect of bundle deals.
 Just look out for its occasional moments of over-enthusiasm as it tries to lure you into booking fast, just in case the room becomes unavailable.

-How we chose the best Hotel Booking sites
+How we picked the best hotel booking sites

 We looked at how easy each site is to use during our testing, such as how quickly the site loaded and how easy it was to find a hotel without being overwhelmed with options.
 We also looked at what potentially good value each site offers compared to the competition and whether there are any reward schemes or hidden fees involved.
 We also considered how easy it is to get in touch with the company when something goes wrong, and we checked if cancellation policies were clearly laid out or tricky to decipher.